yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 # Disclaimer on Mage-OS NL
 ~ I'm not representing the official view of Mage-OS NL ~ Mage-OS NL is not Mage-OS worldwide
+~ I talked to Vinai but am bad in replicating words literally

 ---
 {state: main middle dark}